 Never abundant and most likely seen as solitary individuals.
 I have only seen two of these butterflies together on one occasion.
 In NABA butterfly counts from throughout North America for 2002, this species was reported on 44 counts but the highest number of individuals recorded was ten.

-Early Striped Hairstreak Sightings
+Recent Striped Hairstreak Sightings